kojix2/cry-wasm/README.md

 MIT

-This Gem contains the code for the following projects
+This Gem contains the code of the following projects.
+The former is MIT.
+The latter is the library needed to build Wasm in Crystal.

 * [sorcerer](https://github.com/rspec-given/sorcerer)
 * [wasm-libs](https://github.com/lbguilherme/wasm-libs)